 You’ve noticed noisy things are louder under certain conditions – like when you’re downwind from the noise and when the ground is wet from rain.
 If the LEQ (average over the year) wind farm noise in the Kahuku community would be 44 dBA, it seems impossible for the L10 to not exceed 45 dBA.
 Unless the wind farm is going to have spikes of very very loud noise that would pull the average way above the noise caused by normal operation, it seems impossible for the L10 to not exceed the legal limit of 45 dBA.
 We can assume when the tradewinds are blowing from the wind farm toward the town or when it’s rained, the average noise energy that night will be louder than 45 dBA.
 Current L10 noise levels in Kahuku town at night that I’ve measured are between 20 and 35 dBA.
 The applicant has not disclosed the nighttime L10 noise for the project and the EIS’s use of LEQ is misleading and unscrupulous – this developer appears to be attempting to get permits based on incomplete and misleading noise information.

 In addition to the illegal nighttime noise, there is the serious problem of low frequency noise.
 Kahuku and Pupukea residents experience sleep disturbances from wind turbines located more than 1,200 meters downwind from their homes, particularly when the turbines are upwind from their houses.
 These Champlin turbines would be upwind from Kahuku town and half the distance of the existing turbines.

 Please Help Stop Champlin: Kahuku Community Association, an anonymous Native Hawaiian benefactor, Mothers Against Wind Turbines, and local residents are combining forces to support Keep the North Shore Country’s litigation against this unlawful egregious wind farm.
-Please donate to Keep the North Shore Country (an anonymous Native Hawaiian benefactor is matching donations at this time).
-Tax deductible donations can be made online at https://www.keepthenorthshorecountry.org/donate.; personal checks can be mailed to:
+Please donate to Keep the North Shore Country https://www.keepthenorthshorecountry.org/donate.; personal checks can be mailed to: